Wightwick Manor: Art and Activism

 From the 1870s the Mander family were vocal supporters of women’s suffrage; held Suffragist meetings at Wightwick Manor; fought in parliament for women’s rights, especially for female domestic servants; and collected the work of 11 professional female artists (more than any other National Trust property), after they gave the manor to the Trust, to publicly exhibit the talents of these women.

-This year we are telling the stories of Florence Mander, Wolverhampton Women’s Suffragist Society supporter; Rosalie Mander, a writer, art collector and liberal candidate in 1930; Princess Sudhira Mander, who agitated for better Anglo-Indian relations and was associated (both pre-war and through Red Cross activism) with the Indian suffragette Princess Sophia Duleep Singh; Emma Smith, Wightwick’s housekeeper, who attended a lecture by activist Sarah Grand; and the professional Pre-Raphaelite artist, Lizzie Siddal.
+In 2018, we told the stories of Florence Mander, Wolverhampton Women’s Suffragist Society supporter; Rosalie Mander, a writer, art collector and liberal candidate in 1930; Princess Sudhira Mander, who agitated for better Anglo-Indian relations and was associated (both pre-war and through Red Cross activism) with the Indian suffragette Princess Sophia Duleep Singh; Emma Smith, Wightwick’s housekeeper, who attended a lecture by activist Sarah Grand; and the professional Pre-Raphaelite artist, Lizzie Siddal.

 Our events this year include: